oikos-cash/oikos-docs-bsc/content/contracts/SupplySchedule.md

 ## Description

-Defines the Oikos inflationary supply schedule, according to which the synthetix inflationary supply is released.
+Defines the Oikos inflationary supply schedule, according to which the oikos inflationary supply is released.

 Minting is performed in increments of a week whenever [`recordMintEvent`](#recordMintEvent) is called from [`Oikos.mint`](Synthetix.md#mint).
 Minting can be called weekly after the time elapses for more than 7 days.
 These accrue so that no tokens are lost even if minting is not performed for several periods; the accrued total is minted at the next invocation.
 These computations are covered in more detail in the [`mintableSupply`](#mintablesupply) description.